 This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.
-Here is where I answer your questions of how to get started.
+Here is where I answer your questions about how to get started.
 A little research up-front will make getting started in your flying career much easier.

 Step 1.
 Choose the category of aircraft to fly (Airplane or Trike)